Commitment to diversity & inclusion

 Removing barriers to engagement in our volunteer programs

 We recognize that volunteering is a privilege and may not be accessible to everyone.
-We have identified a goal to select more projects that are more accessible by public transportation and offer childcare during projects to help families attend.
+Our goal is remove as many barriers as we can to increase participation.
+Examples include increasing the number of projects that are accessible by public transportation and offering childcare during projects to help families attend.
 We are also intentionally choosing a diverse suite of projects that range from physically easy to strenuous to provide opportunities for diverse ages, abilities, and backgrounds.
 We have expanded our group project program such that people can volunteer during the work day and are asking businesses to ensure that employees are compensated when out on an RFOV project.
 We are also actively working to build relationships with organizations and groups that represent a more diverse audience and are formulating a strategy to remove language barriers for participants.
-Within our Young Stewards Programs, we aim to engage thousands of youth in our valley, many of who do not traditionally have access to the outdoors.
+Within our Young Stewards Programs, we aim to engage thousands of youth in our valley, many of whom do not traditionally have access to the outdoors.

 Creating an organizational culture that celebrates diversity and is equipped to support a diverse community of staff, partners, and volunteers

 The process of creating an inclusive and diverse community begins with the staff and board members who make up our organization.
 We have begun examining and modifying our hiring practices to minimize biases toward particular socio-economic groups and expand our reach to applicants who have historically been underrepresented in the outdoor industry.
-We have embarked on a compensation plan to increase compensation and benefits to full time and seasonal staff.
-Within our board, we are putting an open call for new board members rather than using internal networking to bring new board members into our organization.
-Finally, we are building our internal competencies and knowledge on DEI issues by providing ongoing staff and board training.
+We have implemented a compensation plan to increase compensation and benefits to full time and seasonal staff.
+Finally, we are building our internal competencies and knowledge on these topics by providing ongoing staff and board training.